| The Weird Teletubbies

 He based this upon the fact that the purple Tinky Winky (who is a male) frequently

+carries a handbag, which, according to Falwell, probably mean he is gay.
 Itsy Bitsy Entertainment Co., which licenses the Teletubbies in the United States, don't agree with him but claims the purse is actually Tinky Winky's magic bag.
 (I'd hate to agree with Falwell, but wouldn't it be suiting with a magic bag for a "fairy"?...
 OK I'm sorry - it just slipped out of me! - and also, purple IS used as the official color of homosexuals.)
+Since the appearance of the Teletubbies, the Web has exploded with tubbie fan-sites, as well as with anti-tubbie sites, and just as Fox did with X-files sites, the legal department of the BBC has been hunting these sites down and threatened their webmasters/webmistresses with legal action for publishing pictures, sounds and for using the word Teletubbies.
+Standard layout of a Teletubbies show: Intro song

-Intro song Windmill spins, Teletubbies run around madly Teletubbies say hello Short story/event
+Windmill spins, Teletubbies run around madly

-Windmill spins, Teletubbies run around madly Teletubbies stand on a hill Each Teletubby in turn receives a small transmission flash on their tummy
+Each Teletubby in turn receives a small transmission flash on their tummy

 One Teletubby is honored with the full transmission film and is